Brad Pitt Finds Supervised Visits ‘Sheer Hell’ And Can’t Understand How Angelina Jolie Can Be So ‘Vindictive’

 Brad Pitt has been seeing his children once a week since October under the supervision of family therapists, but these visits are reportedly bittersweet for the actor.
 People managed to obtain court documents pertaining to Brad and Angelina’s legal battle.

-As per the documents, Brad is permitted to have five-hour weekly visits to his children until the end of January.
+As per the documents, Brad is permitted to have five-hour weekly visits with his children until the end of January.
 However, in each visit, a therapist has to be present.
 The frequency of Brad’s visits is at the discretion of the therapists.
 They are the ones who will evaluate the readiness of each child to be with Brad.

 While the World War Z actor reportedly knows the importance of therapeutic monitoring especially in such a trying time, an insider close to him told Mail Online that the supervised visits are “sheer hell on him.”